Skip to content

 Open Loop is the best place to start with Loop.

-• Become familiar with Loop by watching it operate with Closed Loop disabled.
+• Become familiar with the Loop app by watching it operate with Closed Loop disabled.

 • Take it slow and safe to become a successful Looper.

-You can build Loop without connecting it to any hardware.
+You can build the Loop app without connecting it to any hardware.

 • You can use your phone, a partner's phone or a simulated phone on the computer